kstojanovski/software-design-pattern/behavioral-patterns.md

 1. New Subject<br>
 2. Create the Observer with the subject object as parameter and add this observer into the list of subjects.<br>
 3. Setting the state in Subject invoked notifyAll.<br><br>
-- This pattern from the interface/class relation point of view looks very similar to the mediator pattern.<br>
+* This pattern from the interface/class relation point of view looks very similar to the mediator pattern.<br>
-- To use this pattern in Java you can the implementation from util package:<br>
+* To use this pattern in Java you can the implementation from util package:<br>
-** interface java.util.Observer <br>
+   * interface java.util.Observer <br>
-** public class java.util.Observable<br>
+   * public class java.util.Observable

+**Technical similarities**: It looks very similar to mediator pattern.

 ### Visitor